 • Make sure your nominee is willing to be nominated.

-• Identify two independent referees (the nominator must contact independent referees to gain their commitment to provide a referee report on the template provided by the Department before submitting their details).
+• Identify two independent referees.
+(The nominator must contact independent referees to gain their commitment to provide a referee report in writing or by audio/video submission before submitting their details in the form.)

-We refer the nominator and supporters’ Stage 2 statements to the independent referees with relevant expertise to seek their professional opinions on the claims made in the nomination.
+We refer the nominator and supporters’ Stage 2 statements to the independent referees (two provided by the nominator and one identified by the committee) with relevant expertise to seek their professional opinions on the claims made in the nomination.

 How to apply